thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 The fundamental problem with sharding is that with non-overlapping Norne sets is for the receiving shard to be sure the sending shard properly froze the debited funds.
 For such a system to work each shard must have some basis for trusting other sending shards to properly debit cross-shard transfers.
 While this is not trust-minimizing, with public blockchains it is easy to tell if there has been a violation provided that copies of the shards exist independent from the Nornes, who themselves could cheat.
 It might see that this limitation could be circumvented if a single Norne set was responsible for all shards.
 The issue here is that in such a case the benefits of sharding are voided.
 If one Norne set is overlooking all shards, they might as well be validating a single chain instead, since the computational requirements are approximately the same.

+### Performance Issues
+Increasing the number of block producing nodes in a consensus-threshold PoS based algorithm reduces the performance of the network as node count grows.
+This is especially true for pBFT based algorithms where finality is achieved prior to block being committed.
+Requiring a higher number of validators to agree on a block will increase time-to-finaliy with a higher node count.
+Additionally, the signature aggregation of high numbers of nodes increase blockchain bloat.
+Indeed, incorporating Schnorr and BLS signature schemes reduce signature aggregation sizes down substantially; however does not improve network finality times; an important consideration for a high-throughput chain.
+A solution could be to cap block production on each shard to a fixed number of validators and incorporate a round-robin approach.
+The benefit to this is that finality would be close to optimal and signatures would be a fixed and predictable size.
+This approach comes with a sacrifice in decentralisation as less validators proportionally are required to agree on blocks in each shard as the shard count grows.

 ## Yggdrasil Sharding
 ### Overview
 The Yggdrasil sharding solution is a vertical sharding solution that shards down entire chains, rather than splitting up chains.
 Thus, the protocol uses sharding techniques to implement a multi-chain solution, rather than retroactively fitting sharding to an existing chain.
 The benefit to this is it does not require a coordinator to piece together shards, and it minimises cross-shard communication as transactions are more likely to be asset movement in a single shard.
-Splitting up chains in THORChain is trivial as each asset maintains its own tokenChain and the address space allows for sub-divisioning
+Splitting up chains in THORChain is trivial as each asset maintains its own tokenChain and the address space allows for sub-divisioning.
 Yggdrasil requires that each of the Norne Sets cover only fixed number of shards, the Scope, to manage network overhead and achieve a high level of trust-minimization for cross-shard transactions.
 Yggdrasil enforces a minimum number of Nornes per shard pair; that is any two shards have a minimum number of Nornes proposing blocks on them and facilitating cross-shard transactions.
 By design, every shard will have a relationship with every other shard through a common set of Nornes.
 For this reason, we describe the Yggdrasil sharding solution as trust-minimized sharding.
 Yggdrasil is built this way for one cornerstone feature; to facilitate cross-chain transactions for cross-chain token transactions and trading.
 Cross-chain transactions can either be internal to shards, or across two shards.
 This is due to chains being spawned inside of an existing shard first, before being split into their own shard when the network demands for it.

 The following are the specific use cases:

 |**Use Case**|**Description**|**Mechanics**|